paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-042-private-foundations-and-certain-other-tax-exempt-organizations.md

 **(d) Regulations** The Secretary shall prescribe such regulations as may be necessary to prevent avoidance of the tax under this section, including regulations to prevent avoidance of such tax through the performance of services other than as an employee or by providing compensation through a pass-through or other entity to avoid such tax.

 ### Statutory Notes

+#### Amendments
+2025—Subsec. (c)(2).
+Pub.
+L. 119–21 amended par.
+(2) generally.
+Prior to amendment, text read as follows: “For purposes of this section, the term ‘covered employee’ means any employee (including any former employee) of an applicable tax-exempt organization if the employee—

+“(A) is one of the 5 highest compensated employees of the organization for the taxable year, or

+“(B) was a covered employee of the organization (or any predecessor) for any preceding taxable year beginning after December 31, 2016.”

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–21, title VII, § 70416(b), July 4, 2025, 139 Stat.
+223, provided that: “The amendment made by subsection (a) [amending this section] shall apply to taxable years beginning after December 31, 2025.”

 #### Effective Date
 Pub.
 L. 115–97, title I, § 13602(c), Dec.
 22, 2017, 131 Stat.
 2159, provided that: “The amendments made by this section [enacting this section] shall apply to taxable years beginning after December 31, 2017.”